 A Newton St Cyres born Exeter physician and poet, Hugh Downman contracted a chronic complaint forcing him to early retirement, and to amuse himself with his own literary efforts.
 His second play, 'Belisarius' was performed at the Exeter Theatre in 1779, but did not do well, but in 1781, his third play 'Editha' performed for seventeen nights.
 He became a prolific poet and established a literary society in the city.

-In 1783, William Dowton appeared on the stage at Exeter and went on to play Drury Lane in 1787, and an inscription, was placed by one of the managers, Mr J Foote, in Barnstaple Old Church to Elizabeth Burton an actor, which states:
+In 1783, William Dowton appeared on the stage at Exeter and went on to play Drury Lane in 1787.
+Another actor, Elizabeth Burton was remembered in an inscription, placed by one of the managers, Mr J Foote, in Barnstaple Old Church.

 "...
 Comedian, Formerly of Drury Lane, But late of the Exeter Theatre; Who exchanged time for eternity. ..."